Pash3nlee/HackTheBox/README.md

 # HackTheBox
-I recently started trying machines on HackTheBox and i'm going to publicate here my progrees.
+I recently started trying machines on HackTheBox and I'm going to publicate here my progrees.
 Only active machine.